 - All the work done is for you - just screw it together!

-- 10mm aluminum front panels drilled (dual LED holes), anodized and silkscreened with an optional hole for a front power switch
+- 10mm aluminum front panels drilled (dual LED holes), anodized and silkscreened with hole for a front power switch

 - 3mm aluminum rear panels drilled (power jack, RCA input, speaker output, power switch and XLR expansion module hole) and anodized